 When to Order Transcripts

-For most appeals, you must order transcripts within 10 days after filing the notice of appeal.
-If you do not need transcripts, you must file a statement with the court that no transcripts are necessary.
+For most appeals, the person appealing must order transcripts within 14 days after filing the notice of appeal.
+If you do not need transcripts, you must file a statement with the Supreme Court that no transcripts are necessary.

-For bail appeals or appeals in cases of child abuse, child neglect, or termination of parental rights, you must order the transcript at the same time you file the notice of appeal.
+For bail appeals or appeals in cases of child abuse, child neglect, or termination of parental rights, the person appealing must order the transcript at the same time the notice of appeal is filed.

 How to Order Transcripts